10 Things to Do in Mallorca in February

 Carnival in Mallorca| ©Baleares.com

-February is the month of Carnival and in Mallorca it is also celebrated in style.
+February is Carnival month, and Mallorca celebrates in style.
 Here it is called Sa Rua and begins on Dijous Llarder, the Thursday before Ash Wednesday.

-It is a must if you travel with children, since the little ones have their own celebration, Sa Rueta, a children's carnival in which there is much more than just parades.
-It is a day in which they can enjoy a host of activities, from workshops to contests to musical performances in the street.
+This is a must-see if you are traveling with children, as the little ones have their own celebration, Sa Rueta, a children's carnival with much more than just parades.
+It is a day where they can enjoy endless activities, from workshops and contests to musical performances in the street.

 And if you have a sweet tooth, these festivities will delight you.
-Be sure to try the traditional sweets of these dates, including coca de tallades or carnival ears.
+Be sure to try the traditional sweets of this time of year, including coca de tallades and carnival ears.

 10. Immerse yourself in the most romantic sunsets